carmine560/trading-assistant/README.md

 ### Action Argument Completion ###

 The `-A` and `-T` options generate completion scripts for action arguments.
-The scripts are located at `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\completion.ps1` for PowerShell and `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\completion.sh` for Bash.
+They are located at `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\completion.ps1` for PowerShell and `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\completion.sh` for Bash.

 To enable action argument completion in PowerShell, source the script in your current shell: